networknt/light-doc/content/en/service/oauth/service/pkce.md

 code_verifier included.
 The OAuth2 server recomputes the code challenge, and if it matches the original one, releases the requested tokens.

-PKCE essentially works by preventing a malicious app or code had intercepted the code (as it was passed from the system browser / the OS to the app) from exchanging it for a token.
+PKCE essentially works by preventing a malicious app or code that has intercepted the code (as it was passed from the system browser / the OS to the app) from exchanging it for a token.

 The latest release of the light-oauth2 server adds complete support for PKCE.
 In order to make use of it a public client just needs to set the appropriate PKCE request parameters.
 The server will take care of the rest.

-We also provide utility class CodeVerifierUtil in light-4j utility module to assist Java client to create code verifier and code challenge.
+We also provide the utility class CodeVerifierUtil in the light-4j utility module to assist Java clients in creating code verifiers and code challenges.

 ### PKCE Authorization Request

 An authorization request that uses PKCE goes out with

-code_challenge parameter and optionally with code_challenge_method parameter.
+code_challenge parameter and optionally with the code_challenge_method parameter.

 The value of code_challenge parameter is computed by applying a code challenge method (= computation logic) to a code verifier.